meilisearch/specifications/text/0123-searchable-attributes-setting-api.md

 The [Attribute Ranking Rule]() ranks search results by the order defined in the `searchableAttributes` setting.
 Documents that contain query terms in the more important searchable attribute will be returned first.

+Manually updating `searchableAttributes` will change the displayed order of document fields in the JSON response.

 #### 3.1.3.
 Relationship With Ranking Rules

 A document field that is not defined in the list of `searchableAttributes` will not be considered by the following ranking rules to match and rank search results.